-- ▶ PD/PU: The IO pin has a weak pull-down or pull-up resistor.
-On GPIO pins this resistor can be enabled.
-This resistor is designed to ensure defined logic input state for unconnected pins.
-It should not be used to pull external circuitry.
-Note that the resistors are highly non-linear and only a maximum pull current is specified in Section 12.2. - ▶ ST: The IO pin has a Schmitt Trigger on its input. - ▶ IOL/IOT/IOR: The IO pin is powered from VDDIOL, VDDIOT, and VDDIOR respectively
+- ▶ PD/PU: The IO pin a weak pull-down or pull-up resistor.
+On GPIO pins this resistor can be enabled. - ▶ ST: The IO pin has a Schmitt Trigger on its input. - ▶ IOL/IOT/IOR: The IO pin is powered from VDDIOL, VDDIOT, and VDDIOR respectively